 Though there isn’t much present to differentiate this game from other fighting games, especially since the basic premise of Super Smash Bros itself has been around since 1999, the series’ general formula has been kept relatively fresh with the inclusion of new characters, stages, game modes, and incentive.
 There have certainly been many fighting games throughout the years that have come and gone trying to be the next Street Fighter II, and failing profusely; especially during the fourth generation of gaming.
 The difference with many of them compared to Super Smash Bros is that elements such as character design are much, much weaker.

-Overall, Super Smash Bros for the Wii U, whilst not living up to overwhelming hype spanning over 3 years, is regardless, an enjoyable game, and it comes highly recommended from me.
+Overall, Super Smash Bros Wii U, whilst not living up to overwhelming hype spanning over 3 years, is regardless, an enjoyable game, and it comes highly recommended by me.
 I’ve been a fan of Super Smash Bros since the GameCube era, and this game does an excellent job of bringing one of my favorite Nintendo franchises into the generation of gaming.